gridai/grid-docs/docs/platform/2_Custom Cloud Credentials/3_adding-custom-cloud-credentials.md

 The "Secret access key" value will only be shown once.
 Make sure you copy that value and store it in a safe location.
 :::

-Make sure that your user name has the right policies attached in order to user Grid correctly.
+Make sure that your username has the right policies attached in order to user Grid correctly.
 Refer to the section [Adding Grid AWS Policies & Roles](#step-2-add-iam-permissions-to-your-account) for more details.

 ### Step 2: Add IAM permissions to your account

-The user you just created, and fetched credentials for should have IAMFullAccess privileges.
+The created user and fetched credentials for should have IAMFullAccess privileges.

 :::note
-Reach out to us via Slack or email if you have any issues creating the following AWS roles and policies.
+Reach out to us via [Slack](http://gridai-community.slack.com) or [email](support@grid.ai) if you have any issues creating the following AWS roles and policies.
 We're happy to help!
 :::

 #### A: Add Policies to Your Account